-He received a B. Arch from The Cooper Union College in New York and an MFA from the University of California in San Diego.
+He holds a BArch from Cooper Union, New York (2008), and an MFA from the University of California, San Diego (2012).

 Born in 1983 in Achkout, Lebanon, Tabet currently lives and works between Beirut and San Francisco.

 The past, the present, the possible